Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Beehive House

-Witness a historic home that once housed major Mormon figures
+Witness a historic home that once housed major Mormon figures.

 Clear blue sky over the Beehive House

-📍 Google Maps | Phone: (801) 240-2681 | Website | Hours: 10 am-6 pm daily, Closed Sundays | Entrance: Free
+📍 Google Maps | Phone: (801) 240-2681 | Website | Hours: 10 am-6 pm Mon-Sat, Closed Sun | Entrance: Free

 This 1854 home was once the residence of Brigham Young, Joseph F. Smith, and Lorenzo Snow — prominent presidents of the Church of Jesus Christ of Latter-day Saints.
 Today, it’s a historic Utah landmark and receives its beehive name from the beehive sculpture on the roof.